The best laptops to buy for college students in 2022

 For some of us, a large screen is important, and the Dell XPS 17 is one of the best 17-inch laptops you can buy.
 We say that because it makes great use of the extra space afforded by a 17-inch screen, so it’s not only big, it’s also very powerful.

 On that note, let’s start with performance.
-The Dell XPS 17 can be had with up to an Intel Core i9-11980HK processor, and that’s a very different processor from the laptops we’ve looked at so far.
-Those laptops use 15W Intel processors, but this is a 45W processor.
-That high power rating means it has 8 cores, 16 threads, and it can boost as high as 5GHz, so this is an incredibly powerful laptop.
+The Dell XPS 17 can be had with up to an Intel Core i9-12900HK processor, which comes from Intel’s H series of processors.
+It has a total of 14 cores, 20 threads, and it can boost up to 5GHz, making this one of the most powerful laptops around.
+Even if you opt for the lower tiers, you’re getting a ton of performance here.
 On top of that, you can add dedicated NVIDIA graphics up to a GeForce RTX 3060, making this a fantastic choice for students with 3D rendering workloads, or those who want to do some gaming on the side.

 If that’s not impressive enough, you can configure it with up to a whopping 64GB of RAM and a massive 8TB of SSD storage.
 That’s more than most students will ever need, but if you do see value in those upgrades, you can go that route.
 These components can also be upgraded later on, so you don’t have to spend extra right off the bat.

 The Dell XPS 17 has a large 17-inch laptop, but thanks to the tiny bezels around it, it’s about as big as many 15-inch laptops.
 Dell even says the XPS 17 is smaller than 14% of 15-inch laptops.
-But to allow for that, the company used a tiny 2.25mm webcam with 720p resolution.
-It’s a similar problem to the Spectre x360, as the small sensor means not much light is being captured, and thus, images from the webcam just don’t look great.
+But to allow for that, the company used a tiny 2.25mm webcam with 720p resolution, meaning it won’t capture a lot of light and images can look grainy.
+It also has a single sensor for the main camera and the infrared camera used for Windows Hello, which can result in worse image quality, too.

 Finally, there’s the matter of ports, and the Dell XPS 17 leans heavily into Thunderbolt support.
 It has four Thunderbolt 4 (USB Type-C) ports, a headphone jack, and an SD card reader.
 By itself, that can be somewhat limiting, since you’ll need a Thunderbolt dock to connect any kind of peripheral, but Dell ships the XPS 17 with a USB Type-C to Type-A and HDMI adapter, so you can still connect some legacy peripherals and displays without spending extra.
-It covers all the basics without taking up space on the inside of the laptop.
+It’s not the most convenient approach, but it works well enough.

 Overall, the Dell XPS 17 is a fantastic choice for users who demand more power and a bigger screen.
 That’s not a description that fits every college student, but if you do need that kind of power in a compact form factor, this is one of the best laptops you can find.
-If you want the full suite of configurations, you’ll have to look at Dell’s website, but some configurations are far cheaper on Amazon using the link below.
+If you want the full suite of configurations, you’ll have to look at Dell’s website, but you can also buy it on Amazon using the link below.

 Best for portability: Surface Go 3